 Quarrying has been handed down since the beginning of human history.
-According to scientific findings, the oldest known 'stones from human hands' originate from the 9th to the 8th millennium B.C., taken from ground fortifications in the Middle East.
+According to scientific findings, the oldest known "stones from human hands" originate from the 9th to the 8th millennium B.C., taken from ground fortifications in the Middle East.
 The extraction of quarried natural resources also has a very long tradition in Germany.
-In the past, these raw materials were mainly extracted by hand, but companies today use modern technology.
+In the past, these natural resources were mainly extracted by hand, but companies today use modern technology.
 Geophysics, GPS, intelligent machine and plant control and largely automated processes control the extraction of these natural resources.

-Every year, the building materials and quarrying industry extracts roughly 540 million tonnes of primary raw materials (excluding guartz sand and gravel, kaolin and fine ceramic clay; these raw materials are covered in section vii.
-(Industrial minerals)) or uses these materials in production.
-In 2019, gravel and sands with 259 million tonnes and broken natural stone with 217 million tonnes represented the largest share of natural resources in terms of quantity in the German extractive industry.
-The total value of guarried natural resources was around EUR4.4 billion in 2019.
-Thus in 2019 around 39% of the total value of natural resources mined in Germany was attributed to quarried natural resources.
+Every year, the building materials and quarrying industry extracts roughly 560 million tonnes of primary raw materials (excluding quartz sand and gravel, kaolin and fine ceramic clay; these materials are covered in the section on vii industrial minerals) or uses these materials in production.
+In 2020, gravel and sands with 262 million tonnes and broken natural stone with 223 million tonnes represented the largest share of natural resources in terms of quantity in the German extractive industry.
+The total value of quarried natural resources was around €4.9 billion in 2020.
+Thus in 2020 around 46% of the total value of natural resources mined in Germany was attributed to quarried natural resources.

 Germany meets its own requirements for quarried natural resources largely from reserves within the country.

 Quarried products are generally mined on a regional basis and are transported over short distances to the consumers.
 The reason for this is that the transport costs are relatively high compared to the value of the material.
 Accordingly, foreign trade plays mainly a role in areas adjacent to the border.
 The main customers are the countries which are Germany's direct neighbours, e.g. the Netherlands, Switzerland and Belgium.
-In 2019, imports in terms of volume were approx. 20.3 million tonnes (value: EUR1,180 million).
-Exports in terms of volume were 35.2 million tonnes (value: EUR1.4 billion).
+In 2020, imports in terms of volume were approx. 17.2 million tonnes (value: €1,01 billion).
+Exports in terms of volume were 26.3 million tonnes (value: €0.7 billion).

-In 2019, the quarried natural resources sector (incl.
-Other mining) employed 37,941 people in Germany who are subject to social insurance contributions.5
+In 2020, the quarried natural resources sector (incl.
+Other mining) employed 38,2379 people in Germany who are subject to social insurance contributions.

-Quarried natural resources are mined decentrally and, with just a few exceptions, are extracted in opencast operations.
-In 2019, the industry operated around 2,700 extraction sites in Germany6.
+Quarried natural resources are mined decentrally and, with just a few exceptions, are extracted in open-cast operations.
+In 2020, the industry operated around 2,700 extraction sites in Germany.
 When extracting sand and gravel, a distinction is made between dry and wet extraction, depending on the groundwater situation, and these two scenarios require different production techniques.
-Nearly all quarried natural resources require processing before they are sent on for their intended use.
+Nearly all quarried natural resources require processing and refinement before they are sent on for their intended use.
 As non-renewable natural resources, they are also site-bound because of their volumes.

 Around 80% of the quarried materials are supplied directly to the building industry (e.g. civil engineering to build roadbases and wearing courses, track ballast) or are initially processed by the building products sector into basic and building materials (e.g. cement, concrete, quick lime, mortar, insulation materials, tiles, bricks) and then supplied to the construction industry.
 The remaining approx. 20% are used in the chemical, steel or glass industries.
-In addition, primary earth and stone quarried, approx. 100 million tonnes of secondary raw materials (mineral construction waste and by-products from industrial processes) are used in the building industry every year.
-These result from e.g. the demolition of buildings, the production of pig iron (blast furnace slag) or from electricity generation in conventional power stations (FGD gypsum, fly ash).
-The use of secondary raw materials contributes to the substitution of primary natural sources.
-The substitution rate is around 15%.
+In addition to the quarried quantities of primary earth and stone, approx. 100 million tonnes of secondary raw materials (mineral construction waste and by-products from industrial processes) are used in the building industry every year.